Shop with Confidence

 Our HAZ-SUIT fabric is made from a durable, puncture-resistant film composite with an excellent barrier to over 125 chemicals, including chemical warfare agents (CWA) and toxic industrial chemicals (TIC).

 This military hazmat suit is used extensively by major fire departments for hazmat response, major hospitals for emergency preparedness first receivers, major chemical companies for a wide range of potential hazmat exposures, and most branches of the US Military (Department of Defense, DoD).

-The fabric of this radiation protection suit has been subjected to a variety of long-term storage conditions and exhibits no degradation in performance over time when stored properly in a cool, dry place away from direct sunlight.
+The fabric of this hazmat suit suit has been subjected to a variety of long-term storage conditions and exhibits no degradation in performance over time when stored properly in a cool, dry place away from direct sunlight.
 That means it could last for decades or longer without compromising on protection.

-The MIRA Safety HAZ-SUIT nuclear suit is ideal for demanding hazardous applications with potential for chemical splash, even in significant exposure scenarios.
+The MIRA Safety HAZ-SUIT is ideal for demanding hazardous applications with potential for chemical splash, even in significant exposure scenarios.
 Increased physical strength and even broader chemical holdout take the protection level of this fabric up a serious notch.

 With an extensive chemicals-tested list, the MIRA Safety HAZ-SUIT delivers the ultimate in hazmat protection.